ipshitag/Kala-Copilot/readme.md

 ---

 ## 1. Problem
-Across the globe, millions of artisans and skilled workers create intricate, high-quality products rooted in their unique cultural traditions.
-From handwoven textiles to finely crafted woodworks and jewelry, these creations hold a deep significance—and truly belong on the world stage.
+India has one of the richest networks of artisans and skilled workers—people who create beautiful, high-quality products with deep cultural value.
+From handwoven fabrics to woodcraft and jewelry, their creations deserve global visibility.

-Nowhere is this more apparent than in India, home to one of the richest networks of craftspeople.
-Despite widespread mobile internet access, the **digital world isn’t built for them**.
-The language barrier is formidable.
-The platforms can be overwhelming.
-Marketing feels alien.
-These creators don’t have teams, strategies, or jargon—they have talent.
+And while mobile internet is widely available across India, the **digital world isn’t built for them**.
+The language barrier is real.
+The platforms are overwhelming.
+The marketing game is unfamiliar.
+These creators don’t have teams, strategies, or jargon.
+They have talent.

  Their job is to create—not to figure out how to write product descriptions, generate hashtags, or design campaigns.

-This challenge isn’t exclusive to India: across Mexico, parts of Southeast Asia, and even rural areas in the United States, **the internet exists—but it doesn’t speak their language**.
+ This isn’t just India.
+Across Mexico, Southeast Asia, and even rural parts of the US, millions of creators face the same challenge:
+ **the internet exists—but it doesn’t speak their language.**

-In a time when visibility often overshadows quality, these skilled creators risk going unseen.
-And without the right tools, **millions remain invisible**.
+ In today’s world, visibility often matters more than quality.
+ And without the right tools, **millions of skilled creators remain invisible**.

 ---

 ## 2. Solution: Kálā Copilot
-Kálā Copilot aims to fix this invisibility problem.
-It’s an AI-driven sidekick that helps creators bring their products online, without needing a marketing degree or advanced tech skills.

-### 2.1 What does it actually do?
-Below are some tasks Kálā Copilot accomplishes:
+**Kálā Copilot** is an AI-powered assistant designed to help artisans and small business owners take their creations online—without needing to be marketers, designers, or tech-savvy.
+Following is an ideal workflow:

 - The artisan (or small business owner) uploads a product photo (saree, jewelry, pottery, etc.).
 - Kálā Copilot analyzes the image, asks a few friendly questions in the user’s chosen language, and then:
   - Generates a catchy product name